theboss08/theboss08/README.md

-Hi, I am Arshad Jamal SDE at Amazon.
+Hi, I am Arshad Jamal a passionate SDE.

 <!---
 theboss08/theboss08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.